DriveVA: Video Action Models are Zero-Shot Drivers: More Qualitative Results

-Following the qualitative analysis in the main paper, we provide more visualization examples of generated future videos and their corresponding trajectories.
-These examples further show that the predicted trajectories evolve consistently with the scene dynamics presented in the generated future frames, further supporting that \ourmethod jointly models visual imagination and ego-motion prediction within a unified rollout process.
+Following the qualitative analysis in the main paper, Fig.~\ref{fig:visual1_supp} provides more examples of generated future videos and their corresponding trajectories.
+These examples show that the predicted trajectories evolve consistently with the generated future frames, supporting the role of the unified video--action rollout in maintaining alignment between visual imagination and ego motion.